 - Students enrolled in baccalaureate programs at Indiana University or other accredited colleges or universities who are in good academic standing may pursue the minor in epidemiology.

 - Students must declare their intention to receive a minor by completing an application.
 Students may contact the undergraduate academic advisor in the Fairbanks School of Public Health at (317) 278-0753 if there are any questions associated with the minor or minor application.
 This application should be completed when the student completes an application for graduation of the baccalaureate degree.

-- Students who successfully complete the requirements for the epidemiology minor with a 2.5 GPA or above as well as a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.
+- Students who successfully complete the requirements for the epidemiology minor with a grade of “C” or better in all courses credited to the minor will have the minor conferred with their baccalaureate degree.

-Take two courses for a total of six credits
+Take the three courses below for a total of nine credits.

-- PBHL-E210 Zombie Apocalypse and Other Doomsday Infections (3 credits)
+- PBHL-E 210 Zombie Apocalypse and Other Doomsday Infections

-- PBHL-P300 Buzzed and Stoned: The Epidemiology of Substance Abuse (3 credits)
+- PBHL-E 333 Buzzed and Stoned: The Epidemiology of Substance Abuse

-- PBHL-E335 The Lurking Pandemic: Chronic Disease Epidemiology (3 credits)
+- PBHL-E 335 The Lurking Pandemic: Chronic Disease Epidemiology

 - PBHL-E 391 Chasing Disease: Public Health Surveillance and Response